microsoft/chat-copilot/README.md

     > **IMPORTANT:** Confirm pop-ups are not bocked and you are logged in with the same account used to register the application.

+    > **NOTE** It may take a few minutes for Yarn packages to install on the first run.

+5. When finished, terminate the backend API process.

+    ```powershell
+    Stop-Process -Name "CopilotChatWebApi"
+    ```

 ## Debian/Ubuntu Linux
 1. Open Bash as an administrator.